Frequently Asked Questions for Truesdale Facial Plastic Surgery

 - If you are having your surgery under anesthesia, you should plan to go home with a friend or family member after being cleared by Dr. Truesdale.

 - Some procedures, like a facelift, require overnight care for the first 24 hours after surgery.
 Our office can help coordinate the appropriate care.

-When Is Payment Due to Truesdale Facial Plastic Surgery?
+When is payment due to Truesdale Facial Plastic Surgery?

 - A surgical consultation requires a non-refundable $200 consultation fee.
-This fee is applied 100% towards ANY future surgery, so as long as you have any surgery with Dr. Truesdale, it is essentially a free consultation.
+This fee is applied 100% towards ANY future surgery, so as long as you have any surgery with Dr. Truesdale, it is essentially a free consult.
 Surgical consult fees cannot be applied to non-surgical treatments unless Dr. Truesdale determines you are not a candidate for any surgery

 - For surgeries, a $1000 deposit is due to secure your surgical date.
 The balance is due at least 3 weeks in advance of your surgical date.